Why Physical Fitness Is a Powerful Treatment for Opioid Addiction Recovery

-Imagine you discovered a new pill for people in recovery.
-This pill helps you abstain from substance use, improves your mental health, and helps rebalance your brain chemistry.
-Not only does this pill have no negative side effects, it actually has positive side effects, improving your health and well-being.
+Imagine that you discovered a new pill for people in addiction recovery.
+This pill helps them abstain from substance use, improves their mental health, and helps rebalance their brain chemistry.
+Not only does this pill have no negative side effects, it actually has positive side effects (improving their health and well-being).
 On top of all that, it’s completely free!

-Effects on Withdrawal
+Effects on Opioid Withdrawal

 Effects on the Brain

 Most scientists now agree that addiction is not a moral issue or a failure of willpower, but a result of differences in the brain.
 Some people appear to have a brain chemistry that is more prone to addiction, and so part of the recovery process is to bring this chemistry back into line.
 According to Runner’s World, exercise can do this by rebalancing the levels of glutamine and dopamine in the brain — two chemicals which drugs like opioids throw out of order by substances of abuse.
 Exercise also increases “brain-derived neurotrophic factor” (BDNF) levels.
 BDNF is a protein that helps your brain grow new brain cells, and it’s involved in learning and memory — two functions which long-term opioid use can impair.